-Highly educated nurses such as advanced practice registered nurses (APRNs) have the potential to help ameliorate the shortage of highly trained healthcare providers that faces Connecticut and the country according to an op-ed in the Hartford Courant by Drs.
-Regina Cusson and Ivy Alexander.
-They stated that more than 3,000 APRNs practiced in Connecticut as of 2014.
+However, the good news is that highly educated nurses like advanced practice registered nurses (APRNs) have the potential to help ameliorate the shortage of highly trained healthcare providers that faces Connecticut and the country.

 Statewide Salary Data for DNP-Educated APRNs and More in Connecticut

 Nurse administrators in Connecticut earned the 4th highest average salary in the country in 2018, according to the US Bureau of Labor Statistics.
 DNP-educated nurses in all their various roles are consistently recognized for earning top salaries (Connecticut Department of Labor, 2018):

 - Nurse Educators – $139,480-$159,230

 Salaries for DNP Nurses in Connecticut’s Labor Market Areas

 The Connecticut Department of Labor provides salary information for DNP-educated advanced nursing professionals in the state’s most populated labor markets (2018):

 Nurse Administrators and Executives:

 - Danbury – $152,170+

 - Norwich-New London – $123,930-$165,850